sebp/scikit-survival/README.rst

 First, create a new environment, named ``sksurv``::

-  conda create -n sksurv python=3 --file requirements.txt
+  conda create -n sksurv -c sebp python=3 --file requirements.txt

 To work in this environment, ``activate`` it as follows::